 Do Not Run Short of Tile!
 Recognize that you’re designing and ordering a custom cement tile pattern.
 This means that the tile is literally made specifically for your project.
 So, if you don’t want to have delays or excess costs, order the correct quantity the first time.

-But, how much is just right?
+But how much is just right?

 I recommend at least 20% overage for waste, cuts, and borders.
 Why so much?

-But also, analyze the layout of your project area.
+But also analyze the layout of your project area.
 If there are curved walls, cabinets to go around, or other floor elements like toilets and bathtubs, increase your overage.

 It’s ideal to order enough tile to get the job done AND keep a couple of spare boxes for any possible future repairs.
-Because a custom cement tile pattern is handmade, it’s virtually impossible to match colors precisely in a next production of that tile.
+Because a custom cement tile pattern is handmade, it’s virtually impossible to match colors precisely in the next production of that tile.

 What if you didn’t order enough for the project?
 Expect to spend more money.
-Expect to be delayed (remember, it’s custom made, so this isn’t something that ships quickly).
+Expect to be delayed (remember, it’s custom-made, so this isn’t something that ships quickly).
 And expect variations in color from a separate production lot.

 So, what’s the takeaway?
 Get it right the first time.
 Order enough tile.